 The first thing most companies consider when considering a cloud migration is, of course, cost.
 Doing a Total Cost of Ownership (“TCO”) analysis for current infrastructure and comparing it to the projected TCO for cloud operations is a critical exercise in building a business case.
 But simply comparing costs does not answer any strategic questions or add long term business value.
 Likewise, cost savings alone is not the most compelling reason to move to the cloud.
 The evaluation process involves a more comprehensive approach involving both an articulation of your business goals and an evaluation of how your IT organization will operate post migration in order to truly harness the potential of the cloud to support and grow your business.
 Cost comparisons also do not identify and mitigate risks associated with a cloud migration—risks that could undermine the entire business case for making the move.
 So, what else should companies consider when evaluating a move to cloud?

 You should know your costs, risks and benefits BEFORE you migrate to avoid unpleasant, post-migration surprises.
-A thorough Cloud Migration Assessment and Planning process, which Blue Sentry has performed for many organizations, should examine your business from these 6 key perspectives of an in-depth Cloud Adoption Framework:
+A thorough Cloud Migration Assessment and Planning process, which Blue Sentry Cloud has performed for many organizations, should examine your business from these 6 key perspectives of an in-depth Cloud Adoption Framework:

 The key deliverables of this engagement are: